garyseconomics/faq/README.md

-# faq.garyseconomics.com

-This is an experiment to set up a part of Gary's web presence for people who want to learn more about his ideas.
+# Gary's Economics Frequently Asked Questions

-This Github project is a FAQ (Frequently Asked Questions) page, to which the community can contribute both Questions and Answers.
+This is Frequently Asked Questions (FAQ) page made by the community around the [youtu.be/@garyseconomics](https://www.youtube.com/@garyseconomics) channel.
+You can contribute both Questions and Answers.

+# Questions

+## Where is Gary's Masters Thesis?

+(This is an example question to get the FAQ Project started.)
+Currently this is available to read online at [wealtheconomics.org/unithesis](https://www.wealtheconomics.org/unithesis/) and as a [PDF download](https://www.wealtheconomics.org/wp-content/uploads/2023/03/Stevenson-2019.pdf)

+# Contributing

 ## How to Contribute